pardi/yadq/README.md

 # yadq
 Yet Another Double Quaternion library.
 This is an efficient library for double quaternion operations written in C++17.

+# wiki
+TODO: The wiki will explain the several functions and how to use them

 # Libraries
 - Quaternion
 - DualQuaternion